A Skeptical Look at the

 - Mitchell LM.
 Warning letter to Vaughn R. Cook, May 8, 2015.

-- ZYTO scan reports provided to me by three patients.
+- ZYTO scan reports provided to me by several patients.

 - BBB Business Review: NutriMost LLC.
 BBB Web site, accessed March 29, 2015